June 5, 2026

 AICPA VP for Ethics and Firm Quality Carl Mayes confirmed in May 2026

 The Delve allegations, published anonymously in March 2026 and under AICPA inquiry, are the live case.
-A whistleblower alleges that a compliance-automation firm issued roughly 494 SOC 2 reports, 493 of them near-identical templates.
+A whistleblower alleges a compliance-automation firm issued roughly 494 SOC 2 reports, 493 of them near-identical templates.
 Delve denies it.
-When the audit becomes a commodity product, the certificate stops being a security signal.
+But when the audit becomes a commodity product, the certificate stops being a security signal.

 Questionnaire vs. Reality